 “None,” she replied.

-Seth Godin helped marketers everywhere when he wrote about the The Purple Cow: If you were driving down the road and saw cows, you might think “There’s a cow” But if you were driving down the road and saw a purple cow, you would say to your friend “Hey did you see that purple cow.”
+Seth Godin helped marketers everywhere when he wrote about the The Purple Cow: If you were driving down the road and saw cows, you might think “There’s a cow.”
+But if you were driving down the road and saw a purple cow, you would say to your friend “Hey did you see that purple cow.”
 You might even take a picture, or talk about it at dinner later.
-A purple cow is remarkable; it’s something you would likely remark on.
-Seth’s point is simply, if you want to people to talk about you, be remarkable.
+Seth’s point is simple: brown cows are unremarkable, a purple cow is wonderful — causing wonder and excitement.

-Something that is everything to everybody can never inspire wonder.
-It will never be wonderful.
-So does it follow that wonderful is always great?
+So does it follow that non-boring is always great?
 Is there a place for a Brown Couch?

 I was working with a decorator on a room in my home and we were choosing paint colors.
 Should we go with something bold?
 Orange?
 Or my parent’s old faithful, Navajo White?
 She said, “You know, this room has a lot going on.”
 She was right.
 It’s not that everything must be wonderful, it’s that at least one piece of the whole must inspire.

-Choose where you will invest and strike there with boldness.
+So choose where you will invest and strike there with boldness.
 Every outfit, letter, room or garden; every project plan, project launch or sales pitch should have one focal point that bothers, inspires, challenges.
 Sometimes you go for a purple velvet couch (!).
 Sometimes a brown couch is the perfect backdrop for your one-of-a-kind bedazzled Egyptian purple pillows.